It’s been nearly 3 years to the week since I committed irtidād (apostasy from Islam). This year has been highly introspective, even more than usual.

 Number 5 – Most of us, especially the younger generations at present, don’t trust each other.
 Women think men are out to bang everything that moves, and men think women are constantly trying to rob the blood from their veins!

 Number 6 – ‘White’ people don’t like ‘black’ affection.
 Deep down ‘whites’ are genuinely disgusted at the prospect of us loving each other, because it implies solidarity and any public solidarity is taken as an act of aggression.
 Not to mention the current media focus on interracial relationships, implying love can’t exist among our own.
+Many of us, again especially men, believe it.

 This is why ‘black’ love really is a revolutionary act.